-The most common symptoms of Zika virus disease are fever, rash, joint pain, or conjunctivitis (red eyes).
-Other common symptoms include muscle pain and headache.
+The most common symptoms of Zika virus disease are fever, rash, joint pain, headache, muscle pain, or conjunctivitis (red eyes).

 Anyone who is living in or traveling to an area where Zika virus is found who has not already been infected is at risk for infection, including pregnant women.
 Zika virus also spreads through sexual contact.

-See your healthcare provider if you develop symptoms (fever, rash, joint pain, red eyes).
+See your healthcare provider if you develop symptoms (see above).
 If you have recently traveled, tell your healthcare provider.
-Your healthcare provider may order blood tests to look for Zika virus infection or other similar viral diseases like dengue or chikungunya.
+Your healthcare provider may order a blood or urine test to look for Zika virus infection or other similar viral diseases like dengue or chikungunya.